StyGazeTalk: Learning Stylized Generation of Gaze and Head Dynamics: HAGE Dataset

-\textbf{Comparison of Datasets.} Table~\ref{tab:datasets} summarizes existing talking-face datasets.
+\textbf{Comparison of Datasets.} Table~\ref{tab:datasets} summarizes existing talking-face datasets (\textit{HP = Head Pose, Exp = Expression}).
 Most lack gaze data or rely on scripted speech or vision-based estimation.
-In contrast, our HAGE dataset uniquely provides synchronized audio, video, 3D head pose, gaze, and expression from unscripted conversations, captured with high-precision sensors—supporting natural and expressive head–gaze dynamics.\cite{unscriped}
+Our HAGE dataset uniquely offers sensor-accurate gaze and head motion from unscripted conversations, which naturally elicit spontaneous attention shifts and natural gaze–head coordination\cite{unscriped}.
+Despite its compact duration, HAGE provides sensor-level gaze supervision that is substantially more informative than video-estimated signals, and shows consistent performance across all our evaluations.